 Mental health and substance abuse treatment - also known as dual diagnosis addiction and mental health treatment - is recommended if you have been struggling with both drug and alcohol use as well as a co-occurring mental illness.

 This form of integrated treatment uses a systems approach that will review your psychological and psychiatric history and your abuse of drugs and alcohol.
 It will also provide you with various treatment and rehabilitation services - including assessment and evaluation, medically supervised detoxification, therapy and counseling, and aftercare planning and programming - to guide you on the road to recovery.

 It is recommended that you seek dual diagnosis treatment in Amherst to manage all of the disorders that you have been struggling with simultaneously so that one does not cause the other to recur in the future.

-Service Net OP Behavioral Center Amherst Clinic is a facility in Amherst, MA providing services in and around Hampshire County.
+Service Net OP Behavioral Center Amherst Clinic is a rehab center providing services in and around Hampshire County.

 They provide a wide range of services, settings and treatment approaches such as:Mental Health Treatment, Outpatient Drug Rehab, Group Therapy.

 They offer special programs that are tailored to unique individual needs such as: Court Ordered Outpatient Treatment and Assertive Community Treatment.

 If you are interested in attending or using one of the services offered by Service Net OP Behavioral Center Amherst Clinic, they accept the following payment types: Cash Or Self Payment, Medicaid, Medicare, State Financed Health Insurance Plan Other Than Medicaid, Private Health Insurance

 Psychological Services Center University of Massachusetts Amherst is a rehab program providing services in and around Hampshire County.